iPhone 6 watch. iPhone watch

-With purchase Apple Watch it's still difficult for us.
-Meanwhile, the market continues to replenish with smart watches under Android control wear.
-But they cannot be connected to the iPhone ...
+With purchase Apple Watch Everything is complicated for us right now.
+Meanwhile, the market continues to be replenished with smartwatches under Android control Wear.
+But they can’t be connected to an iPhone...
 You can!

-The rapidly developing smart watch market is leading to a daily popularization of miniature devices that can partially save you from having to constantly reach into your pocket in order to read another email from a spam mailing list or a message “about the best service taxi in the city.
-The lion's share of smart watches are running an operating system that flatly refuses to work with the competing iOS platform.
-The conference will take place on May 28-29 Google I/O, on which the platform barrier can fall and Android Wear will finally make friends with iOS.
+The rapidly developing smartwatch market is leading to the daily popularization of miniature devices that can partially relieve you of the need to constantly reach into your pocket to read the next email from a spam mailing or an “about” message. best service taxi in the city."
+The lion's share of smartwatches run an operating system that flatly refuses to work with the competing iOS platform.
+The conference will take place on May 28-29 Google I/O, where the platform barrier may fall and Android Wear will finally become friends with iOS.

-Anyway, if you're a fan Apple smartphones, dream of buying a smart watch, but the price tag on the Apple Watch scares you away, you can try a fairly simple solution for connecting an Android Wear smart watch to an iPhone, for example, or.
+Anyway, if you're a fan Apple smartphones If you dream of buying a smart watch, but the price tag on the Apple Watch scares you away, you can try a fairly simple solution for connecting a smart watch on Android Wear to an iPhone, for example, or.

 Note.
-Alas, a number of functions on a smart watch will be limited, and their operation may require a smartphone running Android (a smartphone is also needed for initial setup pairing an Android Wear watch with an iPhone).
+Alas, a number of functions on a smart watch will be limited, and for them to work you may need a smartphone running Android (a smartphone is also needed for initial setup pairing Android Wear watches with iPhone).

 Pairing instructions

-Keep in mind that in addition to a smart watch and an iPhone, you still need an Android smartphone to set up.
+Keep in mind that in addition to a smart watch and iPhone, you will still need an Android smartphone for setup.

-1. Install the Aerlink: Wear Connect for iOS app from the developer on the smart watch codegy.
+1. Install the Aerlink: Wear Connect for iOS application from the developer on the smart watch Codegy.

 2. You will need to install the BLE Utility app on your iPhone.

-3. After finishing the installation of the application Airlink on the smart watch, launch it and turn on the item iOS Service.
+3. After the installation of the application is completed Airlink on your smart watch, launch it and enable the item iOS Service.

 You will immediately see a message stating that notifications are disabled.
 Ignore it and move on to the next step.